-Domestic violence is a substantial public health issue that affects millions of people and usually leads to physical, emotional, and even fatal harm.
-The media’s coverage of celebrities who have been victims of domestic abuse shows that even the most successful people can be victims of this problem.
+Domestic violence is a highly concerning social issue affecting millions of people and leading to physical, emotional, and even fatal harm.
+Media has revealed that even celebrities have been victims of domestic abuse and even the most successful people can be victims of this problem.
 The Protection of Women from Domestic Violence Act safeguards and preserves the rights of victims of domestic violence.

 What is Domestic Violence?

-Domestic violence refers to various acts of violence that take place in the house, among family members, or between spouses.
-Domestic violence is commonly shown as a male abuser and a female victim, usually his wife or girlfriend.
+Domestic violence refers to the various acts of violence that take place in the house, among family members, or between spouses.
+Domestic violence is commonly depicted as a male abuser and a female victim, usually his wife or girlfriend.

-Women are occasionally the perpetrators of domestic violence, and men are the victims in these situations.
-Any violence committed against another person by a member of a family or a group could get deemed.
+Women are occasionally the perpetrators of domestic violence, and men can be victims in these situations.
+Any violence committed against another person by a member of a family or a group could be deemed.

 Domestic violence is a pattern of behaviour aimed at gaining or maintaining power and control over a partner in a relationship.
 Any behaviour that frightens, intimidates, terrorises, manipulates, hurts, humiliates, blames, injures, or wounds someone falls under domestic violence.